Chapter 5: How to Find Investment Properties

 How to Profit When You Buy Your Investment Property

 The same principle applies to rental investment properties.
-If all your monthly expenses (including taxes and insurance) on 28 Cherry Street was $1200 per month and the average rent received each month was $1100 per month - you will be losing money each month.
-However, if average rents were $2,000 per month and your total expenses were just $1100 - you would be profitable from the day you bought it.
+If all your monthly expenses (including taxes and insurance) on 28 Cherry Street were $1200 per month and the average rent received each month was $1100 per month, you would be losing money each month.
+However, if average rents were $2,000 per month and your total expenses were just $1100, you would be profitable from the day you bought it.

 It's often said by experienced investors that appreciation is the "icing on the cake."
-In other words - don't count on the market swinging upward.
-You make your profit when you buy when you purchase a property based on what it would be worth today, not what it might be worth someday.
-If an investment makes no sense without appreciation - don't invest in it.
-This is known as "speculating" and, while it may be profitable for some, is a risky venture for both inexperienced and experienced investor alike.
+In other words, don't count on the market swinging upward.
+You make your profit when when you purchase a property based on what it would be worth today, not what it might be worth someday.
+If an investment makes no sense without appreciation, don't invest in it.
+This is known as "speculating," and, while it may be profitable for some, is a risky venture for both inexperienced and experienced investor alike.

 Also be sure to check out: